AustinKong/AustinKong/README.md

 Web Developer, Software Engineer & Game Developer, Student at NUS
 ----------------------------------------------

 I've been coding for more almost a decade now!
 I initially started in the Scratch "programming" language, then moved on to working on projects in Unity.
 Over the years, I've built many Unity games solo and in small teams.
-Nowadays, I'm focusing my efforts on learning fullstack and Java development.
+Nowadays, I'm focusing my efforts on building fullstack solutions with React and Express.

 Hit me up if you need anything! ☕

 * 🌍  I'm based in Singapore & Malaysia
-* 🖥️  See my portfolio at [My Portfolio](http://austinkong.github.io/Website/)
+* 🖥️  See my portfolio at [My Portfolio](http://austinkong.me)
 * ✉️  You can contact me at [konghoitec@gmail.com](mailto:konghoitec@gmail.com)
 * 🧠  I'm learning Java, React, Express